Roasted Corn Pudding in Acorn Squash Recipe

 Joerg

 Thanks for the recipe!
-I was just wondering what I was going to do with the acorn squash I purchased on impulse...
-A few questions: Any suggestions for replacing or omitting the egg?
-Do you think egg-replacer would work, or perhaps a flax-seed egg?
+I was just wondering what I was going to do with the acorn squash I purchased on impulse… A few questions:

 Thomasina

-Heidi--I've been following your blog for almost a year, and I've never told you how wonderful it is.
+Heidi–I’ve been following your blog for almost a year, and I’ve never told you how wonderful it is.
 I got hooked by the beauty of your photographs.
-I'm not a vegetarian, but find myself moving in that direction after sampling many of your wonderful recipes.
+I’m not a vegetarian, but find myself moving in that direction after sampling many of your wonderful recipes.
 Thanks so much!!

 Kathia